 Companies receive too many resumes on a regular basis to be able to give them the time and consideration they truly deserve.
 In fact, many companies have such a high volume of incoming resumes that they use automated applicant tracking systems along with human resource assistants and lower level employees as filters for this process.
 Before your resume even makes it to a hiring manager or key decision maker, it has to go through other hands first.
 So, ensure your resume makes an engaging, and eye-catching statement within seconds.

 To help deliver a great first impression, look closely at the top third of your resume or what is called “above the fold.”
 Is it impressive?
 Is it engaging?
 Does it immediately convey what you want your potential employer to know?
 If not, consider some tweaks.
-This is the first section a hiring manager is going to see and if it is filled with a large image or a weak objective statement, then your resume will most likely be passed over pretty quickly.
+This should is the most important section of the resume to improve when you make changes.
+It is the first section a hiring manager is going to see and if it is filled with a large image or a weak objective statement, then your resume will most likely be passed over pretty quickly.

 It’s important to have a hook that draws the employer in, and it is essential that the hook is above the fold.
 The content at the top of your resume should also highlight your most vital contact information along with a portfolio or professional website link, if applicable.
 In this section, more tech and creative-focused job seekers should also link professional social media or a networking profile such as a LinkedIn account.